Petteri Pitko

 "Harpsichord created magical images. - Pitko combined early and new music in his concert in a fascinating way.
 The sound of his harpsichord was the most colourful, profound, expressive, and resonating in the dance pieces of François Couperin, where the composer shows his ability to create magic illusions." - Helsingin Sanomat

-Petteri Pitko is a versatile keyboard player who is equally at home with early music and the music of our times.
-He regularly performs as a soloist, chamber musician and orchestral player with various ensembles in Finland and abroad.
+Equally at home with early music and the music of our times, PETTERI PITKO is a versatile keyboard player who performs regularly as a soloist, chamber musician, and orchestral player with various ensembles in his native country of Finland, Scandinavia, and Central Europe.
 He is a senior lecturer in early music at Novia University of Applied Sciences in Jakobstad, Finland.

-As a soloist, Petteri Pitko has performed with renowned orchestras, such as the Akademie für Alte Musik Berlin, the Zurich Chamber Orchestra, the Ensemble Resonanz, the Tapiola Sinfonietta, the Ostrobothnian Chamber Orchestra, and the Lapland Chamber Orchestra.
-He has played at several European music festivals (Chamber Music Series of the Berliner Philharmoniker, Musikfest Berlin, Musica Festival Strasbourg, Festival de musique de Besançon, Ultraschall Festival Berlin, Kuhmo Chamber Music Festival, Time of Music Viitasaari, among others), in China, Korea (Tongyeong International Music Festival) and the Canary Islands.
-As an orchestra musician and continuo player, he has worked for numerous ensembles, including the Berliner Philharmoniker, the RIAS Chamber Choir, the WDR Rundfunkchor, the Stavanger Symphony Orchestra, the Finnish Radio Symphony Orchestra, and the Helsinki Philharmonic Orchestra led by Sir Simon Rattle, Nathalie Stutzmann, Fabio Biondi, Rinaldo Alessandrini, Justin Doyle, Peter Rundel, Beat Furrer, Susanna Mälkki, Hannu Lintu, and Sakari Oramo, among others.
+As a harpsichord soloist, Petteri Pitko has performed with renowned orchestras, such as the Akademie für Alte Musik Berlin, the Zürcher Kammerorchester, the Ensemble Resonanz, the Tapiola Sinfonietta, the Ostrobothnian Chamber Orchestra, and the Lapland Chamber Orchestra.
+He has appeared at several European music festivals (Musikfest Berlin, Chamber Music Series of the Berliner Philharmoniker, Ultraschall Festival Berlin, Kissinger Sommer, Schleswig-Holstein Musik Festival, Musica Festival Strasbourg, Festival de musique de Besançon, Kuhmo Chamber Music Festival, Time of Music Viitasaari, among others) and performed in the USA, China, and South Korea (Tongyeong International Music Festival).
+As an orchestral musician and continuo player, he has worked with numerous ensembles, including the Berliner Philharmoniker, the RIAS Chamber Choir, the WDR Rundfunkchor, B’Rock Orchestra, the Stavanger Symphony Orchestra, the Finnish Radio Symphony Orchestra, and the Helsinki Philharmonic Orchestra led by Sir Simon Rattle, Nathalie Stutzmann, Fabio Biondi, Rinaldo Alessandrini, Justin Doyle, Peter Rundel, Beat Furrer, Susanna Mälkki, Hannu Lintu, and Sakari Oramo, among others.

-He was the artistic director of the Finnish Baroque Orchestra from 2018 to 2022.
+He was the artistic director of the Finnish Baroque Orchestra in 2018-2022.

 Petteri Pitko studied harpsichord at the Sibelius Academy in Helsinki, with Huguette Dreyfus in Paris and Mitzi Meyerson at the University of Arts in Berlin, from which he graduated with Honours.